 - A two-way radio unit is always on listening mode with its loudspeaker on (unless there’s a silent button that’s toggled).
 So, when someone responds to you, you’ll start to hear their voice instantly (radio waves are part of the electromagnetic spectrum, thus these messages travel at light speed).

-For example, if you’re going on hiking with a few friends, then all of you should have two-way radio units to communicate as you can’t really fully rely on the cellphone networks, let alone the smartphone in wilderness and remote areas.
+For example, if you’re going on hiking with a few friends, then all of you should have two-way radio units to communicate as you can’t fully rely on the cellphone networks, let alone the smartphone in wilderness and remote areas.
 Many two-way radios are also waterproof against light rain and splashes (some even float on water).
 Dust-resistance, rugged build, bright colors, etc. make them active communication gadgets for when you’re out in the wild.
+Here’s a two-way radio to consider: BaoFeng BF-F8HP, overviewed here.

 There are many things you need to keep in mind to have clear communication.
 Also, there are certain protocols and a set of etiquettes.